logto-io/docs/docs/docs/recipes/protect-your-api/README.md

 Logto will identify the registered [API resources](../../references/resources/README.md) from an authorization request and issue an audience-restricted `access_token` accordingly.

 Go to the **API Resources** section in **Admin Console**.
 You will notice a build-in resource listed with the API identifier as `https://api.logto.io`.
 This resource indicates all the management APIs you may use to maintain Logto service.
-It will guarantee all our APIs are under protection and restricted to the Logto authorized users with Admin Console.
+It will guarantee all our APIs are under protection and restricted to the Logto authorized users with Admin Role.

 <!-- TODO: Replace the API resource AC screenshot -->